lch0828/Toolkit/README.md

 # ExcelMerge
-Simple python tool for excel merging tasks based in desired column similarity, works both on Windows and MacOS.
+Simple python tool for excel merging tasks based on desired column similarity, works both on Windows and MacOS.

 ## Run
 ```